Loss, Longing, and Letting Go

 You don’t have to make sense of it yet.

-You just need a space where your grief is allowed to exist — in whatever form it takes.
+You just need a space where your grief is allowed to exist — exactly as it is.

-EMDR therapy to help you process grief and loss that still live in your nervous system
+• EMDR therapy to process the pain that still lives in your nervous system

-Experiential techniques (like empty chair work) to give voice to unspoken pain and support emotional release
+• Experiential techniques (like empty chair work) to give voice to unspoken pain

 This isn’t about getting over it.